ansibleguy/sw_nextcloud/README.md

   If you have experience in that field => you are welcome to point out any possible optimizations.
 Just open an issue (:

+* **Info:** You might need to add the server's certificate to your browser's exceptions if you use the 'selfsigned' or 'ca' certificate-type.

 ## Setup
 For this role to work - you must install its dependencies first: